Jumio/mobile-sdk-ios/docs/integration_guide.md

 }
 ```

 As soon as the scan part has been confirmed and all processing has been completed [`canFinish`][canFinish] is triggered. `scanPart.finish()` can now be called.
-During the finish routine the SDK checks if there is an add-on functionality for this part available, e.g. possible NFC scanning after an MRZ scan part.
+During the finish routine the SDK checks if there is an add-on functionality for this part available, e.g. possible NFC scanning after a DocFinder scan part.
 If an add-on is available, the `addonScanPart` step is triggered.

 To see if the finished credential part was the last one of the credential, check `currentCredentialPart == currentCredential?.credentialPart?.last()` Check if the credential is complete by calling [`currentCredential?.isComplete`][isComplete] and finish the current credential by calling [`currentCredential?.finish()`][credentialFinish].